Prahas10/SLL-Blockchain/README.md

 The code allows the user to change the hash value of any block in the blockchain, demonstrating how a breach affects the validity of the blockchain.
 Error messages are generated if there is a mismatch between hash values, indicating an invalid blockchain state.

 This project serves as a simplified illustration of the basic concepts behind blockchain technology, showcasing its security features and the importance of hash values in maintaining data integrity.

-For further details and insights, refer to the detailed documentation provided in the project files.